I don’t use my step ladder very often, so I wanted a good ladder storage solution to keep it out of my way.

-I also like that it’s powder coated in basic black, so it’ll go with whatever color scheme you paint your garage.
+I also like the plain black powder coating that’ll go with whatever color scheme you paint your garage.

 Runner Up: Tornado L2000 Zinc Ladder Hook

 The best of the bunch is the Tornado L2000 zinc ladder hook.

-The Tornado L2000 actually comes with TWO ladder hooks in the package, which helps justify the price.
-At the time of this writing, it retails for around $25 for the two-pack.
+The Tornado L2000 comes with TWO ladder hooks, which helps justify the price.

 What I like about the Tornado hook is that it has the highest weight capacity of any hook I tested.

 It’ll hold up to 40 lbs when mounted into drywall by itself.
-Increase that to 60 lbs when mounted into a wood stud with drywall over top and up to 70 lbs when mounted into a wood stud by itself.
+That increases to 60 lbs when mounted into a wood stud with drywall over top and up to 70 lbs when mounted into a wood stud by itself.

-That means a 40′ fiberglass extension ladder can easily hang it on these hooks if the weight is distributed evenly!
+That means a 40′ fiberglass extension ladder can easily hang on these hooks if the weight is evenly distributed!

 The hooks themselves are 7″L x 5″H x 1.5″W. Each is molded out of zinc and comes with an orange rubber coating that covers most of the hook.

-Mounting screws are included, so installation is really easy.
+Mounting screws are included, so installation is straightforward.

-The screws are a combination anchor and screw which really makes the hook feel secure.
-I only used two of them in my installation and it was still rock-solid.
+This ladder hook attaches with a combination of screws and anchors, which makes the hook feel secure.
+I only used two of them in my installation, and it was still rock-solid.

 I only have two complaints about the Tornado L2000 ladder hook, and I’ll admit that they’re both really minor.

-In my case, the corners of the top of the ladder were rubbing against the wall.
-So they were also supporting the weight of the ladder.
-If you’re not careful, this could potentially damage your wall.
+The corners of the top of the ladder were rubbing against the wall, meaning they were helping to support the ladder’s weight.
+If you’re not careful, this could damage your wall.

 Finally, the orange rubber mounting adds cushioning and cuts down on scratches.
 I know it’s for safety, but I wish it wasn’t as bright a color that stands out in your garage.